 George Brandt Bridgman (1864-1943) was born in the Canadian province of Ontario.
-Bridgman grew up in Toronto, Canada, and attended the Ontario School of Art there before relocating to study in Paris in 1883.
-In Paris, he was a student of Jean-Léon Gérôme (1824-1904) at the acclaimed École de Beaux-Arts, a school that focused heavily on life drawing in charcoal.
+Bridgman grew up in Toronto, Canada, where he attended the Ontario School of Art before relocating to study in Paris in 1883.
+Bridgman became a student of Jean-Léon Gérôme (1824-1904) at the acclaimed École de Beaux-Arts, a school that focused heavily on life drawing in charcoal.
 The École de Beaux-Arts produced many of the Art Students League of New York’s early faculty.
 After working with Gérôme, Bridgman moved on to study with Gustave Boulanger (1824-1988) before settling in New York City in 1889, where he would remain for the duration of his career.

 Throughout his more than forty years teaching at the Art Students League in New York City (first 1898-1900, then 1903-1943), Bridgman lectured exclusively on drawing, specifically that of the human form.
 As a talented anatomist, he taught methodically, using formulas he had devised that reduced the human body to geometric shapes and forms.
 Though the more creative types in his classes pushed back against this formulaic approach, Bridgman maintained that it was the best way to learn and delineate the complexities of the figure.
 He discouraged the use of color, often citing that “you can’t paint a house until it’s built.”